xaptum/xtt-spec/draft-xaptum-xtt.md

 (of course, the server’s sending key/IV matches the client’s receiving key/IV, and vice-versa).
 The byte-length of the IVs is that of the nonce for the negotiated AEAD algorithm.

+A per-message nonce is generated before AEAD encryption by left-padding the sequence number (in network byte order) to the length of the nonce/IV, then XOR’ing the appropriate IV with this padded sequence number.

+A server's ServerInitAndAttest message has sequence number 0, and its ServerFinished message (either ClientIdentity_ServerFinished or Session_ServerFinished, depending on the type of handshake) has sequence number 1.
+Similarly, a client's ClientAttest message (either ClientIdentity_ClientAttest or Session_ClientAttest) has sequence number 0.

-At the start of a new session (after a successful handshake), the two sequence numbers (client-to-server and server-to-client) are set to 0.
+At the start of a new session (after a successful handshake), the two sequence numbers (client-to-server and server-to-client) are reset to 0.
 The first record-level payload the client sends after sending its Session_ClientAttest must have sequence number 0.
 Similarly, the first record-level payload sent by the server after sending its Session_ServerFinished must have sequence number 0.

-A per-message nonce is generated before AEAD encryption by left-padding the sequence number (in network byte order) to the length of the nonce/IV, then XOR’ing the appropriate IV with this padded sequence number.

 # Security Considerations
 Both XTT handshake protocols are based on the